toradex/meta-toradex-security/docs/README-encryption.md

 IMPORTANT:

+- When using a SysVinit-based init system, the encryption handler script will execute at runlevel 30 during startup.
+If necessary, you can adjust the runlevel by creating an append file for the `tdx-enc-handler` recipe and overriding the `INITSCRIPT_PARAMS` variable.
-- The service that mounts the encrypted partition (`tdx-enc-handler.service`) runs early in the boot process, where not necessarily udev has run/settled.
+- When using systemd as the init system, the service that mounts the encrypted partition (`tdx-enc-handler.service`) runs early in the boot process, where not necessarily udev has run/settled.
 For that reason, it is recommended to use the name of the partition as assigned by the kernel (e.g. `/dev/sdb1`).
 If one wants to set a name that relies on udev rules then one must review the systemd dependencies of the service to ensure the name is available.
 - Similarly, the location where the encrypted key blob is stored must also be available to the to service; currently the service definition includes dependencies to ensure `/var` is available so that the default configuration works; if storing the key blob outside of `/var` one must review the service definition.

 ## Notes on using CAAM